-In 2014, the GED 21st Century Initiative will change the GED test.
-The new assessment will measure high school equivalency and, in addition, career and college readiness through a new endorsement.
-The new test will be aligned with the Common Core State Standards and delivered in a computer-based format only.
+In 2014, the GED 21st Century Initiative changed the GED test.
+The new assessment measures high school equivalency and, in addition, career and college readiness through a new endorsement.
+The new test is delivered in a computer-based format only.

 GED Battery of Tests